SGsupernova/Algorithm-and-data-structure/datastructure/README.md

 # Fundamentals of Data Structures in C (2nd Edition) : Horowitz, Sahni, anderson-freed
 The summary and addtion of book
+This repository summarizes "Fundamentals of Data Structures in c" just for me.
+This content of the summary can be loosely connected.
+So I recommend that you read this book.

 ## Preface
 **Why Fundamentals of Data Structures in c ?**<br />
 1. C has become the main development language both on PC as well as on UNIX-based workstations<br/>